 Freeview and Digital UK’s partners are fully behind the proposition.
 Freeview and it’s connected offering Freeview Play have been hugely successful in the market, as seen from the recent announcement that the total number of Freeview Play devices sold in the UK has now surpassed five million.
 The mobile app is a significant extension of the Freeview brand and provides a new way for broadcasters to get content to their audiences.

 Much of the meta-data fuelling the mobile app has come directly from the existing Freeview platform, too, meaning broadcasters aren’t required to do anything extra to distribute their content through this new channel.

 Perhaps most importantly, deep linking to the individual players – BBC iPlayer, ITV Hub and All 4, for example – means the broadcasters can see the amount of traffic that’s being driven to them via the Freeview mobile app and are therefore able to control the user experience within those players.

 What happens next?

 Freeview’s mobile journey is only just beginning.
 At present the app brings together content only from DTT’s most familiar names, but we’ve no doubt that the benefits on offer will entice other brands from the platform’s ecosystem – especially given the extra distribution they can achieve on such little investment.

-The Freeview mobile app is available for iOS users to download from the App Store from 22 January; an Android version will be released later in 2019.
+The Freeview mobile app is available for iOS and Android users to download from the App Store or Google Store.